 Cases continue to come down in the US, California, and San Diego County.
 So far, we aren’t seeing any uptick from a possible Fall/Winter wave, except perhaps in Minnesota and Michigan.
 The rate of fall of cases is slowing down, however, suggesting that we may see a new persistent number of cases that is higher than we had before, as has been seen in other countries.

 Yet another Project Veritas video was released last week, this time about the allegation that Pfizer used aborted fetal tissue to develop and/or produce the COVID v@¢¢!nes.
 Pro-life Americans are concerned about this development.
 As a pro-life person myself, I wanted to provide some context to this issue.
-I’m not going to tell you want to think about the issue, since it is largely a matter of conscience, but I do think when making moral decisions, it’s good to make them for the right reasons.
+I’m not going to tell you what to think about the issue, since it is largely a matter of conscience, but I do think when making moral decisions, it’s good to make them for the right reasons.

 Scientists often use human cell lines to perform certain studies that require human cells that can be grown in a petri dish outside the body (doing biological things outside an organism is called in vitro, Latin for “in glass”).
 Generally, human cells do not grow when removed from the body.
 Human cells signal to each other and cells that are separated from others will undergo programmed cell death.
 For human cells to grow in a lab, they need to be “immortalized” in some way.
 This can be done in several ways.
 You may have heard of HeLa cells, human cancerous fibroblasts taken from a patient, Henrietta Lacks, in 1951.
 These cells grow well in vitro and have been used by countless scientists in countless labs since then, including by me.
 Another way is to use embryonic stem cells.